vegastrike/vegastrike.github.io/assets/roadmap.md

 - Restore builds for Mac OS X, release pre-built binaries
 - Restore builds for Windows, release pre-built binaries

-Stretch Goals:
-- Installer for Mac OS X
-- Installer for Windows

 Notes:
 - Python 2 support will be completely removed from all platforms.